coffebar/neovim-project/README.md

 Project pattern `~/.config/*` matches many programs config folders, including Neovim.
 So when you need to edit Neovim config, you open project `~/.config/nvim` by typing "nv..".
 When you need to edit alacritty config - you start typing "ala.."

 Of course, you want to use vim-fugitive and gitsigns in these projects.
 And it should be a single git repo for dotfiles.
-By default, Neovim will now know anything about your dotfiles repo.
+By default, Neovim will know nothing about your dotfiles repo.

 Create autocommands to update env variables to tell Neovim where is your dotfiles bare repo.
 Here is an example from my dotfiles: